sodiboo/niri-flake/docs.md

 Set to `true` to place the surface into the backdrop visible in the Overview and between workspaces.
 This will only work for background layer surfaces that ignore exclusive zones (typical for wallpaper tools).
 Layers within the backdrop will ignore all input.

+## `programs.niri.settings.layer-rules.*.baba-is-float`
+- type: `null or boolean`
+- default: `null`

+Makes your layer surface FLOAT up and down, like in the game Baba Is You.

+Made for April Fools 2025.

 <!-- programs.niri.settings.animations -->